Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Appetizers – 2 to 3.
-I usually serve 2 vegetarian appetizers and one non-vegetarian.
+I usually serve two vegetarian appetizers and one non-vegetarian.

 - Accompaniments – Chutneys are a must if you are serving Indian appetizers.
-Make the green chutney at home and you can get store-bought tamarind chutney.
+Make the green chutney at home, and you can get store-bought tamarind chutney.
 Also, while serving your main course, don’t forget to include either raita or just plain yogurt.

 - Flatbreads – Store-bought garlic naans are always a huge hit.
-Though homemade rotis are a healthier option making it for a crowd can be labor-intensive.
+Though homemade rotis are a healthier option, making them for a crowd can be labor-intensive.

 - Curries + Side dish (3-5)

-- 1-2 vegetable dish – paneer/potato dish or any other vegetable dish
+- 1-2 vegetable dishes – paneer/potato dish or any other vegetable dish

 - Beans/chickpeas curry

-- Tips for potluck success – If you are going the potluck route, I have a few tips to share.
+If you are going the potluck route, I have a few tips to share:

 - Plan a theme and share it with your guests.

-- Create a group chat via text or WhatsApp group for easy coordination and also, so that everyone knows what each person is bringing.
+- Create a group chat via text or WhatsApp for easy coordination so that everyone knows what each person is bringing.

 - Give suggestions but let people pick what they want to bring :).
 Here’s where having a theme helps.

-- As a host, plan on preparing (or buying from store) one item from each course.
-In case, a guest bails out due to sickness or any other reason, you’ll still have enough dishes to make a complete meal.
-Dishes that other guests can bring
+- As a host, plan on preparing (or buying from the store) one item from each course.
+In case a guest bails out due to sickness or any other reason, you’ll still have enough dishes to make a complete meal.
+Dishes that other guests can bring:

 - Side dish